 - the notification correlation identifier in the "notifCorrId" attribute;

-- information about the observed event(s) within the "eventNotifications" attribute that shall contain for each observed event an TrafficInfluData data structure.
+- Traffic Influence Data within the "eventNotifications" attribute.

 Upon successful reception of an HTTP POST request with "{notifUri}" as request URI and TrafficInfluDataNotify data structure as request body, the NF service consumer shall send an HTTP "204 No Content" response, as shown in step 2 of figure 4.4.2.4.2-1.